 - Season the shrimp with the seasoning ingredients listed above and set aside.

 - Bring a large pot of water to a boil and cook the pasta according to package instructions, until al-dente.
 Drain the cooked pasta and set aside.
+(Reserve one cup of pasta water to use for later, if needed)

 - In a large, non-stick pan over medium heat, add cooking oil.
 Add shrimp in a single layer and cook for 2-3 minutes on each side.
 Transfer the shrimp to a plate and set aside.